dyno-might/dyno-might.github.io/_posts/2021-10-04-alcohol-trial.md

 The real story is a much more interesting cocktail of science, academia, bureaucratic maneuvering, ambition, politics, capitalism, the "deep state", secret emails, and slippery ethical slopes.
 It's particularly interesting because it's a huge stroke of luck that we know about any of this.
 You have to ask how often similar things happen and *don't* blow up.

 If you're brave, you can read the [165-page report](https://acd.od.nih.gov/documents/presentations/06152018Tabak-B.pdf) the NIH prepared before canceling the program.
 But I warn you: It's mostly out-of-order redacted emails written by people who wanted to conceal what was happening.
 There's an executive summary, but it's written in a frustratingly "government" style.
-There are newspaper stories, but they don't try to reconstruct everything.
+There are also newspaper stories, but they don't try to reconstruct everything.

 After spending way too much time reconstructing things, here's the story as best as I can tell.